Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 After starting treatment with medicated eye drops, the contagion period for pink eye typically begins to decrease within 24 to 48 hours.
 The active ingredients in the drops work to eliminate the infectious agents causing the symptoms, making the child less contagious to others.
 However, it is crucial to complete the full course of medication as prescribed by the healthcare provider to ensure the infection is completely cleared.

-See also Visine Eye Drops for Kids - Risks, Effects, and Safety Tips
+See also If2 Eye Drops - Uses, Comparisons, Pricing, Side Effects, and Customer Reviews

 Precautions During Contagion Period